Revisiting Neuron Coverage for DNN Testing: A Layer-Wise and Distribution-Aware Criterion: Evaluation

 \subsection{Assessing Test Suite Quality}

-We first compare \tool\ with existing criteria on its effectiveness to 1) assess the diversity of test suites and 2) characterize the fault-revealing capability of test suites.
+We first compare \tool\ with existing criteria on its effectiveness to assess the 1) diversity and 2) fault-revealing capability of test suites.

-\textbf{Settings.}~We evaluate \tool\ on both discriminative and generative models.
+\textbf{Settings \& DNNs \& Datasets.}~We evaluate \tool\ on both discriminative and generative models.
 The involved models and datasets are listed in \T~\ref{tab:model-rq1} and \T~\ref{tab:data-rq1}.
-For discriminative models, we choose VGG16, ResNet50, and MobileNetV2, which represent popular models on mobile platforms and standard large-scale DNNs with sequential and non-sequential topological structures.
+For discriminative models, we choose VGG16, ResNet50, and MobileNetV2, which represent standard large-scale DNNs with sequential and non-sequential topological structures and popular models on mobile platforms.
 The three models are trained on two datasets of different scales, namely, CIFAR10~\cite{krizhevsky2009cifar} and ImageNet~\cite{deng2009imagenet}.
 Models trained on CIFAR10 have over $92\%$ test accuracy and those trained on ImageNet are provided by PyTorch.
 CIFAR10 is composed of $32 \times 32$ images labeled as ten classes.
 ImageNet contains images of $1,000$ classes and the average image size is $469 \times 387$.
-To speed up the progress, we randomly select $100$ classes from ImageNet.
 We also evaluate \tool\ on the text model, i.e., a LSTM~\cite{hochreiter1997lstm} trained on the IMDB dataset~\cite{maas2011learning} for sentiment analysis~\cite{feldman2013techniques}.
-Given that each layer in the LSTM is unrolled to process sequential inputs, the unrolled layers are deemed separate for computing coverage.
+Given that each layer in the LSTM is unrolled to process sequential inputs, the unrolled layers are considered separately for computing coverage~\cite{tian2018deeptest}.
 For generative models, we choose the SOTA model BigGAN.
 The BigGAN is also trained on CIFAR10 and ImageNet.

+\textbf{Forming Ground Truth.}~In practice, it is infeasible to compare coverage values to the ground truth (e.g., a test suite covers 70\% of all ``diversity'' which is inaccessible due to the infinite number of possible inputs in the wild).
+Besides, the coverage value is hardly interpretable (see discussion in \S~\ref{sec:discussion}).
+Consequently, the expected magnitude of the coverage induced by a test suite is unknown.
+To overcome these hurdles, we construct cases where the \textit{relative order} of coverage values induced by different test suites is quantifiable (e.g., which test suite results in \textit{relatively larger} coverage).
+The relative order forms a reasonable and measurable ground truth against which coverage values can be compared to determine their accuracy.